department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 The API combines data from two sources:
 1. Patient eligibility information, from E&E.
-2. Medical facilities in the state, from Facilities API.
+2. VA health facilities in the state, from Facilities API.

 This data is used to compute an overall determination of community-care-eligibility based on the **objective** criteria of the MISSION Act.
 The six criteria are described